You really can’t trust official nutrition advice. You know this. Case in point: cholesterol. We can learn a lot from cholesterol.

 Let’s get into it together.

-*Both 2013 meta-analyses found that eating more eggs was also associated with a lower risk of stroke, but it wasn’t all peaches and cream: diabetics—only diabetics—who ate more eggs got more heart disease.
-This diabeggtic thing was based on limited and possibly confounded data, but diabetics may have reason to limit their egg intake.
+*Both 2013 meta-analyses found that eating more eggs was associated with a lower risk of stroke, but it wasn’t all good: diabetics—only diabetics—who ate more eggs got more heart disease.
+This diabeggtic thing was based on limited and maybe confounded data, but diabetics may have reason to limit their egg intake.
 (This does not apply to the general population, or “Gen Pop.”)